 For me, scuba diving became more than a hobby—it was a lifeline that helped me rise from the dark depths of depression.
 It provided me with structure, mindfulness, joy, perspective, social connection, excitement, and physical activity.

-Depression is a serious and dangerous illness, and although fun activities and hobbies can help you get out of it, I highly recommend you seek professional treatment.
-Scuba diving was just one of the many many things in my depression recovery story that helped me recover excitement for being alive.
+Depression is a serious and dangerous illness, and although fun activities and hobbies can help us get out of it, professional treatment is always an essential part of the recovery process.